 Additionally, a covered condenser makes for a nice ‘home’ for unwanted critters that may hang out in your backyard, such as rats, mice, possums, snakes, raccoons, and so on.
 Their comfy residence may lead to damage inside the condenser to wiring and other internal components.

 Now is also a great time to schedule a heating maintenance appointment for your furnace.
 During a tune-up appointment, the professional technician sent to your home will clean and inspect your unit to be sure things are working as efficiently as possible.
 They’ll also make sure that your furnace is operating safely.
 Proper annual maintenance is key to preventing many unexpected and expensive breakdowns during the dead of winter.

 Not sure who to turn to for heating maintenance help?
-At Pivotal Home Solutions, we offer an affordable Heating Maintenance Plan.
+At Oncourse Home Solutions, we offer an affordable Heating Maintenance Plan.
 When you’re enrolled, you’re entitled to one yearly tune-up appointment for your home’s furnace or boiler.
 Want to learn more or have questions?
 You can call us at any time, or feel free to chat with a customer service representative by clicking the Click to Chat tab on the right side of the page.